secureworks/family-of-client-ids-research/README.md

 ```

-We can bear the access token in the header of a web request to access the Microsoft Graph as the resource owner.
+We can pass the access token in the header of a web request to access the Microsoft Graph as the resource owner.
 The Graph endpoint `/me/oauth2PermissionGrants` returns a list of OAuth 2.0 permission grants, which represent consent granted by the user to client applications for specific scopes.
 The same approach can be used to call any other Graph endpoint - so long as the access token contains the [necessary scopes](https://docs.microsoft.com/en-us/graph/permissions-reference).
 In the case of `/me/oauth2PermissionGrants`, access tokens must have a scope containing `Directory.Read.All`, `DelegatedPermissionGrant.ReadWrite.All`, `Directory.ReadWriteAll`, or `Directory.AccessAsUser.All` to call this API endpoint.

 ### Example 3 - Use Access Token to Call Graph API